 Cut a section out of the ceiling joists that’s about 1/4 in. wider than the overall width of the beam.
 If there’s a floor above the joists and you don’t have a reciprocating saw, cut the joists as far as you can with a circular saw and finish the cut with a jigsaw or handsaw.
 In cases where there are obstructions above the joists, you may have to cut out sections of the top plates so you can get the beam into place.

 Finally, install the beam between the joists.
 LVLs are heavy, so install them one at a time.
 Fasten the joists to the beam with joist hangers.
 If the joists are also acting as collar ties, add new collar ties above them or consult an engineer (see Fig. C).
 Then cover the opening with drywall.

-Figure B: Overview of Bearing Wall Removal
+Figure B: Overview of Load Bearing Wall Removal

-If there's a bearing wall above the wall you want to remove, you'll need a second pair of shoring walls directly above the first pair.
-Otherwise, the upper bearing wall will be supported only by the flooring when you cut sections out of the joists below.
+If there’s a load bearing wall above the wall you want to remove, you’ll need a second pair of shoring walls directly above the first pair.
+Otherwise, the upper load bearing wall will be supported only by the flooring when you cut sections out of the joists below.

 Figure C: Collar Ties

 Ceiling joists don’t just hold up your ceiling; they also prevent the rafters from pushing exterior walls outward.
 So if there’s an attic, rather than living space, above the bearing wall you want to remove, you’ll have to nail 2×4 collar ties to the rafters before you cut the ceiling joists.

 - Figure A: Bearing beam and support details